Superbrain in Wels

 In the popular hands-on Museum of Science & Technology, hundreds of pairs of eyes and ears eagerly followed the presentation by Dr. Matthias Gmeiner from the Neurosurgery Department of the Neuromed Campus of Kepler University Hospital.
-Together with Dr. Michael Giretzlehner, head of the medical informatics research department of MEDUSA's consortium partner RISC Software GmbH, he gave an impressive presentation on the challenges of treating aneurysms on an open brain, where surgical incisions of less than a millimeter can make the difference between life, death, or consequential damage.
+Together with Dr. Michael Giretzlehner, Head of Research Deparment Medical Informatics of RISC Software GmbH, he gave an impressive presentation on the challenges of treating aneurysms on an open brain, where surgical incisions of less than a millimeter can make the difference between life, death, or consequential damage.

 The MEDUSA research project will now provide answers to the question of how patient safety can be further improved in this extremely complex field.
 The idea: What has long been common practice for the training and ongoing education of airline pilots - practicing on a simulator - must also become possible for preparing neurosurgeons for difficult interventions.